gillescochez/laboite/README.md

 La Boite try to simplify the customization process by providing libraries of effects, layouts and languages which can be extended very easily.

+La Boite 2 is not officially released yet as it is still under development, need some polish and ideally a test suite, but it is usable and good enough to play around with.

+Feel free to fork and join in the fun :)

 [Menu](#menu)

 # Features